changetocoding/Csharp2023even/Lesson12_Objects3.md

 4. Create a field to keep track of how many books they have borrowed   - non static field
 5. Create a field to keep track of how many books have been borrowed by everyone  - static field
 6. In your borrow method increment (increase +1) the two fields you have created
+10. Create a public property, a private property and a protected property and use all of them somewhere

 ### Extra for Alex
 7. You have to keep track of which books they have borrowed